dikang/HPSC-FT-LLVM-Examples/README.md

 `app-launcher` launches both voter daemon and clients.
 Here is an example to run the client in TMR (Triple modular redundancy).
 The first argument of `app-launcher` determines how many copies of the clients will run.
 The `vote-client` program has built-in error injection, which will cause report errors from `voter-daemon`.
+The following examples are run on a X86 host machine and also on a RISCV Qemu instance.
+You need to change the names of the executables (attach `-riscv` at the end of the file names) to run the examples on a RISCV Qemu instance.
 ```bash
 $ ./app-launcher
 uage: app-launcher <number of processes> <path of the executable> <path of the voter binary>